jdevoo/twecoll/README.md

 This will also generate a .twt file name with the url-encoded search string.

 #### Generating a Graph
 It is possible to generate a GML file of your first and second degree relationships on Twitter.
-This is a multi-step process that takes time due to API throttling by Twitter.
+This is a two-step process that takes time due to API throttling by Twitter.
 In order to generate the graph, twecoll retrieves the handle's friends (or followers) and all friends-of-friends (2nd degree relationships).
 It then calculates the relations between those, ignoring 2nd degree relationships to which the handle is not connected.
 In other words, it looks only for friend relationships among the friends/followers of the handle or query tweets initially supplied.

 First retrieve the handle details